undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-The Greenway is a working public infrastructure shared with rural commuters and farmers — slow for tractors, leave gates as you find them on the trail-adjacent farm crossings, and yield to oncoming cyclists in the narrow Newport tunnel section.
-The Clew Bay coast is a designated Special Area of Conservation; the saltmarsh and the small offshore islands are sensitive bird-breeding habitat in spring and early summer.
-Do not pick wildflowers or remove rocks from the trailside — this is a recurring rural complaint about Greenway use.
-Achill at the western end is a Gaeltacht (Irish-speaking area) — a few words of Irish go a long way, and the rural community there is not designed as a service operation for visitors.
-The Mulranny accessibility hub is a community-run service rather than a commercial one; book ahead and respect the schedule.
+Rural commuters and farmers use this trail too.
+Slow down for tractors.
+Leave gates as you find them at the trail-adjacent farm crossings, and yield to oncoming cyclists in the narrow tunnel section at Newport.
+The Clew Bay coast is a designated Special Area of Conservation, and its saltmarsh and small offshore islands hold sensitive bird-breeding habitat in spring and early summer.
+Leave the wildflowers and the trailside rocks where they are; their removal is a recurring rural complaint about Greenway use.
+Achill is a Gaeltacht, an Irish-speaking area.
+A few words of Irish go a long way there, and the rural community is not a service operation laid on for visitors.
+The Mulranny accessibility hub is community-run, not commercial: reserve in advance and keep to the schedule.

 Practical notes